099ersf2/099ersf2/README.md

 ## Hi there 👋
 I am Game Dev, Buisness Developer, and Programmer.
+I also, like to play video games on the occasion.

 ## About Me